 Planning the approach begins with selecting a minimum of three reference points:

 The aim is to fly the approach as similar to a left-hand circuit as possible, unless terrain, cloud, obstacles or gliding distance favour a right-hand circuit.

 Start selecting the points from the ground up as there is little point choosing a 1500-foot area if you are at 1300 feet.

 Stress that the 1000-foot and 1500-foot references are above ground level, and that these provide valuable orientation information if the landing site is lost from view.

-The first step is to divide the available landing distance into three and choose a definite reference or aiming point at about 1/3 of the way into the field.
-The logic behind this is that it is better to taxi, even at high speed, through the far fence than to fly into the threshold fence.
+The first step is to divide the available landing distance into three, and choose a definite reference or aiming point at about 1/3 of the way into the field.
+The logic behind this is that it's better to taxi, even at high speed, through the far fence than to fly into the threshold fence.